MinThuraZaw/PySpark-ETL-from-MySQL-to-DeltaTable-Incrementally/README.md

 ### Development Steps
 1) For option 1, add updated_at column in the source MySQL table if it does not have one.
 2) For option 2, setup watermark table either in source database or delta table in Databricks.
-3) Read the table incremental and update to delta table in Databricks with PySpark.
+3) Read the table incremental and update to delta table in Databricks, process and write to analytical MySQL table.